Mess for Less

 Fall Craft - Black Glue and Salt Leaves

 We have been on a Fall Craft kick here at Mess for Less.
 Recently, we made these Fall Leaves Window Stickers and they are still adorning our front window.
 As part of that project, I created a fall leaf printable.
 I loved how the printable turned out and I wanted to be able to use it again for another activity.
 I remember how we had made Fall Leaves Using Black Glue in the past and decided to make them again but add a twist by using my leaf printable and adding salt.
-If you have never used salt with watercolors before, your kids will love the textured art created when you combine the two.
 We used a similar process when we made Black Glue and Salt Watercolor Rainbows.
-I just love how these Black Glue and Salt Leaves turned out.

 Black Glue and Salt Leaves fall craft - get your free leaf printable and make these gorgeous, textured Fall decorations.